Message Boards Message Boards

 One central interest on characters and fonts (not just CJK) is the topological relationship between strokes.
 It's somehow related but beyond properties in image space.

-1. I linked post I hade to crop-&-resize the images in order to get better results.
-That is, in some sense related to having hard time to "discover" the topology in Arabic characters.
+1. In the linked post I had to crop-&-resize the images in order to get better results.
+That is, in some sense, related to having hard time to "discover" the topology in Arabic characters.

 2. Another approach is to actually make some cheap transformations that expose the topology.
 That is, of course, not that trivial.

 3. People writing Chinese characters -- after years of schooling -- follow certain order of the strokes.
-I think that is much more fruitful type of data utilize.
-(And as far as I know is used in the Chinese character completions in different OS'es.)
+I think that is much more fruitful type of data utilization.
+(And as far as I know it is used in the Chinese character completions in different OS'es.)

 POSTED BY: Anton Antonov